-- 3. Examples: Alignment, Indentation, Borders, Line Spacing, Spacing After Paragraph, Bullets, Numbering - iii.
+3. Examples: Alignment, Indentation, Borders, Line Spacing, Spacing After Paragraph, Bullets, Numbering

+- iv.
 Section - 1.
 Formatting comes from Page Setup group in the Layout Tab - 2.
 Section Level Formatting is stored in each section of the document.
 If you have only one section, then the Section Level Formatting is applied to the whole document.
 If you have more than one section, you are allowed to have different Section Level Formatting in each Section. - 3.
 To Set a Section, use the Breaks drop-down button in the Page Setup group in the Layout Tab. - 4.
-Examples: Margins, Orientation (Landscape, Portrait), Columns, Footers, Headers i.
-If you want Columns in the entire Word document, use the Columns drop-down button in the Page Setup group in the Layout Tab.
+Examples: Margins, Orientation (Landscape, Portrait), Columns, Footers, Headers - 5) Add Columns to Section of Word Document. - i.
+If you want Columns in the entire Word document, use the Columns drop-down button in the Page Setup group in the Layout Tab. - ii.
+If you want columns in one part of the document but not the entire document, you must set a Section Break. - iii.
+Keyboard for Column Break = Ctrl + Shift + Enter - iv.
+Edit Column Widths by double-clicking great area between columns in the Ruler.
+Here is a picture: